-The IWC Scientific Committee completed the Revised Management Procedure (RMP) in 1992.
+The IWC SC completed the Revised Management Procedure (RMP) in 1992.
 The RMP was different from population dynamics models used by the SC previously.
 Japanese scientists re-considered whether or not the first objective should be modified.
 Biological parameters were still being useful to understand the population dynamics of minke whales (e.g. pregnancy rate and age at maturity), and therefore important for the management of whale resources.
-Further, there was some possibility to estimate MSYR based on catch at age data, which is an important parameter for the RMP.
-Biological parameters were useful for the elucidation of stock structure as biological markers.
-For these reasons, the Government decided to maintain, the objective 1.
+Further, there was some possibility to estimate MSYR based on catch at age data, which is an important parameter used in the implementation of the RMP.
+Biological parameters were also useful for the elucidation of stock structure as biological markers.
+For these reasons, the Government decided to maintain the objective 1.